Espar-RodBar/prototype-chatgpt-js/readme.md

 ## Optimizations

 I implemented a login/logout and session in the app, but needs to be improved, updated and refactored to work in the more recent updates.
-At the moment only works in localhost.

 ## Instalation: